petkaantonov/bluebird/API.md

 Create a promise with undecided fate and return a `PromiseResolver` to control it.
 See [Promise resolution](#promise-resolution).

+The use of `Promise.defer` is discouraged - it is much more awkward and error-prone than using `new Promise`.

 <hr>

 #####`Promise.cast(dynamic value)` -> `Promise`